***GET THE CANDLESTICKS TRADING PDF EBOOK***

 The wick is the difference between open or close and low or high.

-The main property of the bullish formation is a long down-wick and the small or absent upper wick.
+The main properties of the bullish formation are a long down-wick and a small or absent upper wick.

 Pro tip: The most robust bullish formation has a white body, while the most reliable bearish setup has a black body.